ibm-cloud-docs/cloud-logs/agent/agent-helm-update.md

     image:
       version: "1.4.0"  # Modify the agent version and enter the version that you want to deploy

-    clusterName: ""     # Enter the name of your cluster.
+    clusterName: "ENTER_CLUSTER_NAME"     # Enter the name of your cluster.
 This information is used to improve the metadata and help with your filtering.

-    enableMultiline: true   # Set to true to enable multiline support.
-Notice the default parser is cri.
+    # enableMultiline: true   # Set to true to enable multiline support for applications, like Java or Python, where errors and stack traces can span several lines, and each line is sent as a separate log entry.

     additionalMetadata: # add additional metadata, for example:
       region: au-syd